Black Hole spin dependence of general relativistic multi-transonic accretion close to the horizon: Dependence of the shock location and the shock related quantities on

-We observe that the shock location co-relates with the specific angular momentum $\lambda$ and anti-correlates with the specific energy ${\cal E}$ and the polytropic index $\gamma$.
-Such trends are independent of the black hole spin parameter, and hence remain the same for the maximally rotating Kerr as well as for a non rotating Schwarzschild black hole.
-The aforementioned dependence does not explicitly provides any information about the dependence of the shock related quantities on the nature of the space time metric\footnote{We are dealing with a non self gravitating accretion hence no back reaction is considered and the metric is determined exclusively by the properties of the black hole itself.}.
+We observe that the shock location correlates with the specific angular momentum $\lambda$ and anti-correlates with the specific energy ${\cal E}$ and the polytropic index $\gamma$.
+Such trends are independent of the black hole spin parameter, and hence remain the same for the maximally rotating Kerr as well as for a non-rotating Schwarzschild black hole.
+The aforementioned dependence does not explicitly provide any information about the dependence of the shock related quantities on the nature of the space time metric\footnote{We are dealing with non-self-gravitating accretion, hence no back reaction is considered and the metric is determined exclusively by the properties of the black hole itself.}.
 In this work, we are, however, mainly interested to study how the properties of the post shock flow at the close proximity of the event horizon are influenced by the spin parameter of the astrophysical black holes.
-Since such spin parameter determines the space time metric, our motivation is to study how the properties of the transonic black hole accretion are determined by the nature of the black hole metric.
-Hence in the subsequent sections we study the dependence of the shock location as well as other shock related properties on the Kerr parameter in somewhat great detail.
+Since that spin parameter determines the spacetime metric, our motivation is to study how the properties of the transonic black hole accretion are determined by the nature of the black hole metric.
+In the subsequent sections we study the dependence of the shock location as well as other shock related properties on the Kerr parameter in greater detail.